adamranieri/2301-ReactNative/SQL/sql.md

     - Commands:
         - SELECT - selectes/reads data from a given table
 - TCL - Transaction Control Language
+    - Transaction - a series of commands (usually DML)
+        - Inserts, updates, deletes
+    - TCL gives us control over how multi-line transactions affect the database
+    - Commands:
+        - Begin - begins/starts a transaction
+        - Commit - once we've executed our commands, commit actually persists those changes to the database
+        - Rollback - go back to the beginning of the transaction, undo all the changes we made during that transaction
 - DCL - Data Control Language
+    - Controls who is allowed to do what on our data
+    - Commands
+        - Grant - give permissions to a user to operate on a particular table
+        - Revoke - revokes/removes those permissions

+## Transaction Requirements
+- ACID Acronym
+- Atomicity - we can't break a transaction down, all or nothing
+    - either all commands go through or none of them do
+    - ex: transferring money, we wouldn't want one person to lose/gain money without the change being reflected in the other account
+- Consistency - when we write a transaction, we want the database to be affected in a consistent/expected way
+    - ex: If I transfer money to someone, I want to have x less dollars and my friend to have x more dollars
+- Isolation - each transaction should happen independently of one another
+    - we wouldn't want 2 transactions to interfere (Ex: if I was depositing money to my friend's account at the same time as my paycheck being deposited to my account, I wouldn't want those to affect each other)
+- Durability - if something catastrophic happens, database down, connection fails, make sure transaction is persisted and ensure that the database remains in tact
+    - ex: if the database server went down, I wouldn't want to lose money, bank wouldn't want me to gain money

 ## Data Types
 - INTEGER - like an int in Java, store whole numbers